richsalz/draft-use-tls13/draft-ietf-uta-require-tls13.md

 TLS 1.2 is in use and can be configured such that it provides good security properties.
-TLS 1.3 use is increasing, and fixes some known deficiencies with TLS
+TLS 1.3 use is increasing, and fixes some known deficiencies with TLS 1.2.
+Examples of this include
-1.2, such as removing error-prone cryptographic primitives and encrypting more of the traffic so that it is not readable by outsiders.
+removing error-prone cryptographic primitives and encrypting more of the traffic so that it is not readable by outsiders.
-For these reasons, new protocols must require and assume the existence of TLS 1.3.
+For these reasons, new protocols that use TLS must require and assume the existence of TLS 1.3.
 As DTLS 1.3 is not widely available or deployed, this prescription does not pertain to DTLS (in any DTLS version); it pertains to